 3. Personal Achievements

-Considering you are now in a foreign country you will be forced to learn a few things to survive.
+As you are now in a foreign country you will need to learn a few things to survive.
 First, you will have to learn the language, absorb the culture,

 and learn quite a bit about their way of life.